 Next to de Young museum.
 Fee.

-A stroll through this garden is pleasurable at any time of day, any time of year, and in almost any kind of weather.
-Climb the steep arch of the “wishing bridge” (actually a drum bridge) make a wishdrop a coin in the pond below.
-Then climb the steep steps leading to a miniature red pagodaook for an undulating dragon hedge nearby, and see if you can find what is the oldest dwarf black pine in the world.
+A stroll through this 3.5-acre garden is pleasurable at any time of day, any time of year, and in almost any kind of weather.
+Climb the steep arch of the “wishing bridge” (actually a drum bridge) and make a wish (visitors are asked to no longer drop a coin in the pond below because it is bad for the koi).
+Then climb the steep steps leading to a miniature 5-story (it is 36-feet high with a 12-foot spire on top), vermillion-red pagoda with 12 chiming brass bells.
+Look for an undulating dragon hedge nearby, and see if you can find what is the oldest dwarf black pine in the world.
+Also look for the huge bronze Buddha that dates to 1790 and was donated in 1949 by the owners of Gump’s.
 Allow time to stroll the winding paths, which are plentiful because the Japanese believe that evil travels in a straight line.
 A spectacular display occurs annually during the last week of March, when the cherry blossoms bloom.

 You’ll want to stop for refreshment at the inviting open-air stone tea house, where tea and Asian cookies are delivered by waitresses clad in traditional Japanese kimonos (order at the counter).
 It is pleasant and relaxing to observe nature while leisurely sipping jasmine or green tea and munching on exotic cookies.
 An interesting note: Makoto Hagiwara, who designed the garden in 1893 for the California Midwinter International Exposition, is credited with inventing the fortune cookie in America in 1909 and introducing it here in 1914.
 Another story has it that a former Japanese shop in Japantown–Benkyodo–once made traditional temple sweets for the park’s tea house, but during World War II Chinese Americans took over production.

 Koret Children’s Quarter and Carousel